SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/windows/index.md

 <ProcMetrics/>

 - **Scan Interval**.
 The frequency at which the source is scanned.
 - **Processing Rules**.
 You can add processing rules for logs/metrics collected.
 To learn more, refer to [Processing Rules](../../processing-rules/index.md).
+For masking windows event logs please refer to [this](../../processing-rules/mask-rules-windows.md) doc

 ### Step 3: Push the source template to the desired remotely managed collectors